 One of the cons of the Doona is its lack of storage.
 It is a great solution for smaller babies, able to accomodate babies as small as 4lbs and going up to 35 lbs.
 The maximum height is 32", which limits the lifespan of this travel seat, but is a a massive relief to the city dweller who has to agonize of whether or not to carry a car seat around taxis.

-The yoyo has a deep recline makes it suitable for baby from 6 months and up, but can be purchased with a flat “newborn nest” (attached to the base of the stroller), usable right from the birth.
+The yoyo has a deep recline that makes it suitable for babies from 6 months and up, but can be purchased with a flat “newborn nest” (attached to the base of the stroller), usable right from birth.
 The maneuverability is unique with its small “5” wheels, though it may become a bit stickier on rougher surfaces over time.
 Overall, the Yoyo is lighter and easy to operate, and navigation through the busy streets and narrow stores becomes easy.
 It's certified for up to 40lbs and designed in France.

 Though this actually fits more in the umbrella stroller category, we would be remiss not to include it for older toddlers and kids who travel.
 Sporting the 2014 Guiness World Record for most compact stroller, the Pockit stroller folds down to 11.8" x 7" x 13.8" at a weight of 9.5 pounds.
 Once it folds it can actually fit in a backpack.
 Children up to 55 lbs can fit, plus an additional 11 lbs of weight in the storage basket (yes there's still a basket!).